alexjvr1/UKButterflies/README.md

 NERC UK Butterfly project

-## Pipelines:
+## Pipeline for Velocity project from raw data to filtered variants:

 The scripts for the final pipeline are outlined below.
 The scripts are organised in 3 folders within a main folder.

+Use this pipeline by running scripts in the pipeline/ folder in the numbered order.
+These scripts generate submission scripts for each step that can be submitted to the BlueCrystal p3 queue (i.e. qsub script.sh).

+Inputs for each step should be submitted via the command line.

 AJvR_VelocityPipeline

     |
     -----> pipeline

-            This contains all the scripts that generate submission scripts
+            This contains all the scripts that generate submission scripts for BlueCrystal.
+Options can be specified in the command line.

     |
+    -----> wrapper

+            Scripts called by pipeline scripts.
+Wrapper scripts for generating Queue request and specifying inputs from command line for                the tools to be called.

+    |
     -----> tools

-    |
-    -----> wrapper
+            Scripts of tools or functions used in each step.
+These are called by the wrapper script

 ### 0. Quality control